 The exception to this is when children are in the throes of big emotion, when too many words can take them out of their heart and into their heads.
 At those times, just reassure your child he's safe, and save the words for later.

 12. Remember that underneath anger is usually hurt or fear.

 Acknowledging those feelings is always more effective to diffuse anger than simply labeling the anger, which just seems to reinforce it.
 “I hear you’re very angry at Jimmy.
 I wonder if you’re hurt that he wants to play with someone else right now.”

 This is even more important when kids say "I hate him!," because hate is not a feeling; it's a stance.

-"You feel so angry at your brother right now that you feel like you hate him.
+"You feel so angry at your brother right now that you feel like you never want to work things out with him.
+That's what the word hate means.
 Sometimes when we are very, very angry, we feel that way, even toward people we love.
+We are a family and we will always work things out.
 Let's go tell your brother how hurt you are that he pushed you off the swing, and how angry that makes you feel."